 What to look for in a used car?

-We mentioned the CSS approach for your first used car.
+We mentioned the CSS approach.
 Let’s now get into a little more detail on what you should be looking for.
 Here are some of the technical qualities your first car should ideally possess according to car magazine Auto Express:

 - Light steering,